carlsborg/dust/INSTALL.md

 Log into AWS Management Console-> User name on top right-> Security Credentials.
 Then,

-Create Access key -> Show Access key or Download access key.
+Create Access key -> Show Access key or Download access key

-Or
-Create an IAM user and then create an access key for the user.
+(Optionally, fist create an IAM user and then create and use theaccess key for the new user, remember to do a "Attach user policy"->Adminstrator or similar for this user)

 AWS credentials look like this: